Overview of Cataracts

 Laser Cataract Surgery: The Next Generation Of Cataract Correction

 Kugler Vision is proud to be Omaha’s first CATALYS™ Laser Cataract Surgery center, and the only center in Nebraska offering patients the advantages of not one, but two advanced laser technologies for cataract removal: the CATALYS and LenSx femtosecond laser systems.
-With these lasers, Lance Kugler, MD, is capable of providing previously unforeseen levels of safety, efficiency, and accuracy for Omaha cataract patients.
+With these lasers, Lance Kugler, MD, and Mike Stuntz, MD, are capable of providing previously unforeseen levels of safety, efficiency, and accuracy for Omaha cataract patients.

 ORA – Guided Cataract Surgery: Advanced Cataract Surgery